 - Lancaster Town Hall - Ashton Hall

-- The Grand Theatre
+- The Grand Theatre, Lancaster

 - Bolton-le-Sands Community Centre